Linear Communication Models Examples

 Aristotle Communication Model– 300BC

-Greek scientist Aristotle introduced a linear communication model in 300 BC.
+Aristotle's communication model is a well-known example of a linear model of communication.
+Greek Scientist Aristotle introduced a linear communication model in 300 BC.
 He designed the model to explain how to provide political and social speech for audiences.
 The model is focused on the message and audience or receiver mainly.
-The five critical components of Aristotle’s communication model are speaker, speech, occasion, audience, and effect.
+The five critical components of Aristotle's communication model are speaker, speech, occasion, audience, and effect.
 This theory does not mention Feedback; hence, it is a linear communication theory.

 Lasswell’s Communication Model